vsg-dev/VulkanSceneGraph/docs/ExplorationPhase/VulkanSceneGraphExplorationPhaseReport.md

 A key part of the work in this phase has been focused on learning Vulkan and to this end creating of C++ wrappers for key Vulkan objects directly using the Vulkan C API provided a way of testing Vulkan and how best to manage it in C++ and within a scene graph .
 The Vulkan C API is well designed and favours wrapping in C++ objects that add resource management.
 The general approach has take Vulkan object like VkDevice map to a vsg::Device class.

-Recreating the the VulkanTutorial was done using these C++ wrappers and has enabled a reduction in code size from 1530 lines to 275 lines in the vsgdraw.cpp testbed.
+Recreating the the VulkanTutorial was done using these C++ wrappers and has enabled a reduction in code size from 1530 lines to 275 lines in the vsgdraw.cpp test-bed.
 A similar code size reduction was achieved with the porting of the vulkan_minimal_compute tutorial to use these vsg Vulkan wrappers - 805 lines down to 141 lines.

 Work has begun on adapting the Vulkan wrappers to work with the needs of a general purpose scene graph.
 This work has not been completed, there has simply been too much work required to tame Vulkan to complete this experimental work within the 3 month time frame.
 This means parts of the VSG design is still open ended.

 Windowing has not been a major focus during this phase, GLFW has been used as it provides an easy means for creating a Vulkan capable Window and Surface on which vulkan can be rendered with.
 GLFW was used primarily because the VulkanTutorial and other tutorial code use it, rather than using this to evaluate it’s suitability for VSG to use as it’s main mains for creating windows.
 The pumex project has its own windowing support that while more limited than GLFW is small and entirely focused on Vulkan rather than a GL windowing library that has been adapted to support Vulkan as well.
 The small size of the code required to providing windowing and event handling in pumex shows that handling native windowing within the VSG project will not be a significant challenge.
-Providing nativing windowing support ourselves will provide of a coherent public interface and avoid adding external dependencies.
+Providing native windowing support ourselves will provide of a coherent public interface and avoid adding external dependencies.
 Pumex is an open source project under the MIT license so sharing code is also a possibility.

 As a general finding, the 3rd party dependencies reviewed have all provide useful insight into how or not to implement various features, ultimately none are useful enough directly to justify using as a direct 3rd party dependency, in the areas of maths, vulkan integration and windowing we can provide our own classes that are coherent with each other and to tuned to the requirements of use with a scene graph and graphics applications that build upon them.